Angel-A15/AA-Portfolio/README.md

 *Information about myself and experiance in coding

-*Projects that I worked on
+*Projects that I've worked on

-*Information and how to reach me
+*Information on how to reach me